-While you may opt to have an experienced professional apply a liquid roof to your RV, you shouldn’t experience too much trouble doing it yourself.
+While you may opt to have an experienced professional apply a liquid roof coatings to your RV, you shouldn’t experience too much trouble doing it yourself.
 While you’ll want to make sure conditions are ideal for applying the liquid, it should be ready for the road after just a couple of hours.

 You’ll also love that liquid roofing is incredibly affordable.
 It’s also extremely long lasting, so this isn’t the type of expense you should have to factor into your budget over and over again.

 Obviously, if you handle the installation yourself, it will be even cheaper.
 Even if you hire a professional, it’s not like you’re going to need more than one person or will have to pay for days of labor.